Aluminum etching

 ----

-Readers: when possible, please try to include an article name, author, or other clues to find an article when referencing it because web links often break within a very short time.
+Readers: if possible, please try to include an article name, author, and other clues to help readers find the article when referencing it because your web link will usually break in a very short time whereas this site has been trying to be a permanent reference for 30+ years.

 A. I had the privilege of studying printmaking at the University of Saskatchewan (some 10 years ago, 4-yr BFA) while Nik Semenoff (author of above recipe) was the artist in residence there.
 While I studied mostly in waterless lithography and serigraphy, I have printed at least a half dozen editions using the aluminum etching technique described above.
 I can verify that it works exceptionally well!
 Nik's email address is included in the above paper (not sure if it's still valid), but if you experience problems I would encourage you to contact him.
 The man is a genius.